 Hysterectomy techniques have come a long way in recent years, and the procedure is far easier to navigate than in generations past.
-At Antheia Gynecology in East Windsor and Freehold, New Jersey, the female-led team of highly-skilled, board-certified gynecology specialists offers the very latest in hysterectomy tools and techniques, including minimally invasive options.
+At Antheia Gynecology in East Windsor, New Jersey, the female-led team of highly-skilled, board-certified gynecology specialists offers the very latest in hysterectomy tools and techniques, including minimally invasive options.
 Learn more during your one-on-one consultation, which you can book online or over the phone.

 A hysterectomy is a surgical procedure to remove your uterus.
 There are various types of hysterectomy, classified according to which tissues are removed.

 Some hysterectomies only remove the upper portion of your uterus, leaving your cervix in place.
 Others remove the entire uterus as well as the cervix.